PostHog/posthog.com/contents/newsletter/think-like-a-growth-engineer.md

 1. **Hypothesis over requirements.** Software engineers work on features users clearly need.
 Growth engineers work on more unknowns.
 They run experiments to validate their assumptions and care more about exploration and discovery.

 2. **Iteration over stability.** While most engineers focus on developing stable, bug-free code, growth engineers would rather fail fast and iterate.
-A software engineer might feel uncomfortable adding a dependency before evaluating it, while a growth engineer will ship it to help them test faster.
+For example, a software engineer might feel uncomfortable adding a dependency before evaluating it, while a growth engineer will ship it to help them test faster.

-3. **Pragmatism over perfection.** Growth engineers know their experiments might fail and get torn out.
+3. **Pragmatism over perfection.** Growth engineers know their experiments might fail and get removed.
 This means they ship the "good enough" version over the maintainable and scalable one.
 They know they can always improve it later.
-For example, our team

 > **Takeaway:** Instead of shipping the next feature on your list, take a moment to develop a hypothesis on how you could improve your product.
 Does what you are working on fit the hypothesis?
 What would it take to test the hypothesis?